Jainesh1009/CSE523-Machine-Learning-Amigos/Code/README.md

 ### Temperature_final.ipynb
-In Temperature_final.ipynb, first of all we impoort our dataset and did the data preprocessing.
+In Temperature_final.ipynb, first of all we import our dataset and did the data preprocessing.
 Next, we move on to featuere selection process.

 There are 4 different feature selection process used :